| Though Eowyn could not eat,

 of Gondor's most illustrious families and had been shocked at

-first but the twins were irresistible when they used their charm,
+first, but the twins were irresistible when they used their charm,

 So young Richardis had considered their invitation.
 Why should

-be an adventure—just this once in my life.
+will be an adventure—just this once in my life.

 And she had agreed.